-You need to verify that the electrical outlet on the new machine is the same as the current one.
-Some newer models use the four-prong cords found on dryers, so you might need to have your electrical outlet upgraded.
-This type of configuration is more common on the newer “all-in-one” washer and dryer models.
+You must ensure that the electrical outlet on the new machine is compatible with the current one.
+Some newer models may require four-prong cords similar to those used on dryers, which could necessitate an electrical outlet upgrade.
+This type of configuration is more typical on the newer “all-in-one” washer and dryer models.

-The next thing to do is to measure the existing space to verify the new machine will fit.
-Your new machine may be slightly bigger, especially if you upgraded to a high-capacity washer from a standard-capacity model.
+Next, you must measure the available space to verify that the new machine will fit.
+Your new machine may be slightly larger, especially if you have upgraded to a high-capacity washer from a standard-capacity model.

-The two most important measurements are the width and depth of the new machine.
-These will let you know if the washer will fit easily into the existing space.
+The most crucial measurements are the width and depth of the new machine.
+These will assist you in determining whether the washer will fit comfortably into the existing space.

 Step 2: Remove the old washing machine.

-Before the new washer installation, you will need to remove the existing one.
-There will be water left inside the bottom of the machine that will need to be drained.
-Otherwise, it can run out of the drainpipe and onto the floor.
+Prior to installing the new washing machine, it is necessary to remove the old one.
+There may be residual water inside the bottom of the machine that needs to be drained to prevent it from overflowing onto the floor through the drainpipe.

-To start with, shut off the electricity to the outlet at the breaker box.
-This is done as a precaution since you will be working around water.
-The last thing you want to do is get electrocuted or cause an electrical surge that blows up your new machine!
+To begin, switch off the electricity to the outlet from the breaker box as a safety measure since you will be working near water.
+You do not want to risk getting electrocuted or causing an electrical surge that could damage your new machine.

-Next, you will need to shut off the water supply lines.
-There might be shut off valves where the existing water lines connect to the water supply lines.
-If there is not, then you will need to shut off the water main to the home.
-Once the water is turned off, turn on a kitchen sink or bathroom sink nearest the washing machine to remove pressure from the water lines.
+Next, shut off the water supply lines.
+Shut-off valves may be present where the current water lines connect to the water supply lines.
+If not, turn off the main water supply to the house.
+Once the water is shut off, turn on a sink nearest to the washing machine to relieve pressure from the water lines.

-Now you are ready to remove the old washer.
+You are now ready to remove the old washer.
 Unplug it from the electrical outlet.
-If you have space, pull the washer out and away from the wall.
-This will make it easier to access areas behind the machine.
+If possible, pull the washer out and away from the wall to access the areas behind it.
 Carefully loosen and disconnect the washer hoses from the water supply lines.
-It is a good idea to keep a bucket nearby to drain any water out of the washer hoses.
+It is advisable to have a bucket nearby to drain any water from the washer hoses.

 Step 3: Clean the discharge drain line.

-Before starting on the new washer installation, you need to clean the drain line to remove any excess soap scum, hair, and other deposits.
-Skipping this step could eventually lead to a clog or slow-draining drain.
-Both of these could result in drain plumbing problems where water backflows into the washing machine and/or overflows from the drainpipe out onto the floor.
+Prior to beginning the installation of the new washer, it is crucial to clean the drain line to eliminate any accumulation of soap scum, hair, or other debris.
+Neglecting this step could potentially result in a clog or a slow-draining drain, which can lead to plumbing issues where water backflows into the washing machine or overflows from the drainpipe onto the floor.

-DO NOT pour chemical drain cleaners down the drain line.
-These can do more damage than good.
-Instead, you need to use a plumbing snake and feed it down the line to remove any built-on deposits.
+Avoid pouring chemical drain cleaners down the drain line since they can cause more harm than good.
+Instead, you should use a plumbing snake to remove any stubborn buildup by feeding it down the line.

-Since most of us do not have a plumbing snake long enough sitting around, this step is one you should have your local plumbing service do, even if you do the rest of the installation yourself.
-While your plumber is there, he or she can also clean all of your other drain lines in your home.
+Since most individuals do not have a long-enough plumbing snake on hand, it is recommended that you hire a professional plumbing service to do this task, even if you plan to carry out the rest of the installation yourself.
+When the plumber is on-site, they can also clean all of the other drain lines in your home.

 Step 4: Install the new washing machine.

-If necessary, install the electrical cord to the back of the machine as well.
-Next, connect the hot and cold water hoses to the appropriate water supply lines.
-Connect the discharge drain hose to the drain line.
+- Connect the hot and cold water hoses to the appropriate water supply lines, and connect the discharge drain hose to the drain line.

-Last, slide the machine into place up against the wall.
-Recheck to verify the machine is still level.
-If it is not, re-level it before doing any laundry.
+- Slide the machine into place up against the wall, and recheck to make sure it is still level.
+Re-level the machine if necessary before doing any laundry.

 Benefits of Professional Washer Installation Plumbing Service

-Additionally, some washer hookups can be a bit more complex than just connecting it to the “box” in the wall.
-For example, some homes have the water supply lines connected to the same water supply lines as their utility sink in their laundry room.
-This type of installation is different since it involves connecting the hoses to the sink’s water supply lines.
-The discharge drain hose is typically hung on the side of the sink rather than connected to a drain line.
+Some washer installations are more complicated than just connecting it to the wall box, such as those where the water supply lines are connected to a utility sink in the laundry room.
+Such installations require connecting hoses to the sink’s water supply lines, and the discharge drain hose is hung on the side of the sink.

-Not to mention, you can avoid any potential issues or problems during the installation like finding the source of water leaks or forgetting to level the machine a second time after pushing it into place.
-Plus, your plumber will take care of cleaning the drain line while installing your new washing machine.
+Professional installation also avoids potential issues that may arise during installation, such as locating the source of leaks or neglecting to level the machine after pushing it into place.
+In addition, professional plumbers can clean the drain line while installing the new washing machine.

-To have your new washer professionally installed, drain lines cleaned, or other plumbing problems fixed, please feel free to contact MET Plumbing & Air Conditioning at 281-994-6698 today!
+To receive professional installation for your new washer, have your drain lines cleaned, or resolve other plumbing problems, contact MET Plumbing & Air Conditioning at 281-994-6698 today!